Daguhh/naivecalendar/README.rst

 A theme consist of two files :

-- **<theme>.cfg** : an ini file, configure calendar content
+- `theme.cfg`_ : an ini file, configure calendar content
-- **<theme>.rasi** : a rofi theme file, configure apperance (color, sise, layout...)
+- `theme.rasi`_ : a rofi theme file, configure apperance (color, size, layout...)

 .. warning::

-   Shape (.rasi) should match content (.cfg), i.e.  adjusting content that change row number require editing calendar shape too.
+   Number of rows in rofi (*.rasi*) should match content configuration (*.cfg*)!
 See more details in .cfg files.

-Some `themes are avaibles <https://framagit.org/Daguhh/naivecalendar/-/blob/master/docs/themes.rst>`_, you can set them by typing *theme* in rofi prompt or temporarily load them with :code:`--theme` argument.
-To create your own theme, create a `rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ file and a cfg file, then just place it in *~/.config/naivecalendar/themes*.
+Some `themes are avaibles <https://framagit.org/Daguhh/naivecalendar/-/blob/master/docs/themes.rst>`_, set them by typing *theme* in rofi prompt or temporarily load them with :code:`--theme` argument.
+To create your own theme, create a `rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ file and a cfg file in *~/.config/naivecalendar/themes*.

-You can start from a copy of "officials" themes
+You can start from a copy of "officials" themes, with :code:`configure` subcommand or manually:

 .. code:: bash